 Research Focus:

-With a strong emphasis on AI safety and responsible technology development, Nalin’s research tackles some of the most pressing national and global cyber challenges, including:
+With a strong emphasis on building secure, resilient, and quantum‑ready critical infrastructure systems, Nalin’s research tackles some of the most pressing national and global cyber challenges, including:

 🧠 Human-Centred Cybersecurity & Privacy: Designing secure systems that account for user behaviour, cognition, and decision-making.